egdelgadillo/simple-web-framework/README.md

 ### Main Implementation Structure

-The main implementation of the web framework is bootstraped by the `index.ts` file and also consists of two main folders:
+The main implementation of the web framework is bootstrapped by the `index.ts` file and also consists of two main folders:

 - models
 - views